kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *struggle to gain market share*

 ### DECLINING OR DISTRESSED BUSINESS
-> Organization's business is perceived as suffering.
-It could be that the market share for the organization's products and services is shrinking.
-Organization might be getting less revenue or could experience serious financial losses.
-In the worst case, organization might be on its way to bankruptcy and liquidation.
+> Employees perceive organization’s business as suffering.
+Market share for its products and services may be shrinking.
+Revenue might be falling or serious financial losses are being incurred.
+Organization could be headed toward bankruptcy and liquidation.

 __Exemplary statements reported by employees:__

-* *company is in debts*
+* *company is in debt*
 * *company ran out of cash*
 * *increasingly poor financial performance*
 * *significant financial problems*
 * *company is not profitable*

 ### NEGATIVE OUTLOOK FOR THE FUTURE
-> Organization's future is perceived by employees as bleak.
-Usually, it is due to the organization operating in the industry that is struggling.
-It might be also that employees believe that the products/services offered by their organization are bound to become obsolete.
-Sometimes it is simply that the competition is cutting the organization's margins and reducing profits, meaning that there is little future for this particular business.
+> Employees see organization’s future as bleak, usually due to its operating in a struggling industry.
+Employees may also believe products/services offered by organization will become obsolete.
+Competition may be cutting margins and reducing profits, endangering future prospects for business.

 __Exemplary statements reported by employees:__